How to Introduce Your Sheltie to Your Baby

 - Take your dog to your vet for a complete check-up before the baby arrives.
 Worms and parasites can be harmful to your baby so be sure to de-worm your dog before the baby arrives (and at regular intervals thereafter, usually four times per year) to keep on top of this problem.
 If your dog is not spayed or neutered, this is also the time to get it done.

 - Ensure your Sheltie understands his place in the pack.
 You and your family are alpha over him.
 This is crucial to ensure you can correct your dog (and he'll take you seriously) should any jealousy arise when the baby comes home.
+If he walks all over you then he'll walk all over baby too.

 Introduce Sheltie to Baby